ethauvin/ethauvin/README.md

 :small_blue_diamond: Born and raised in France

-:small_blue_diamond: Moved to the US when offered a job at Apple in my late teens
+:small_blue_diamond: Moved to the US when offered a job at Apple in my early twenties

 :small_blue_diamond: Started and sold a few companies